AzothZephyr/jito-solana-ansible/README.md

 ### What is it good for?

-The goal of the jito-solana ansible playbook is to stand up a jito-solana validator for Solana blockchain.
+The goal of this ansible playbook is to stand up a jito-solana validator for Solana blockchain.
 It formats/raids/mounts disks, sets up swap, ramdisk (optional), downloads from snapshot and restarts the software leaving you with a running validator deployed with ansible used for automation and auditability of server configuration.

 ---